-- Many of our alumni have had interest in hydroponics and aquaponics and have pursued this alongside our training.
-Many lessons in soil systems transfer to hyrdo/aquaponics systems i.e. plant propagation; crop nutrient management; pest and disease management; harvest; business management, etc.
+- Many of our alumni have had an interest in hydroponics and aquaponics and have pursued this alongside our training.
+Many lessons in soil systems transfer to hydro/aquaponics systems i.e. plant propagation; crop nutrient management; pest and disease management; harvest; business management, etc.

-What kind of physical and learning experience should I expect during AgXposure and AgSchool/AgXcel?
+What kind of physical and learning experience should I expect during AgXposure and AgXcel?

-- You will be working with farm tools and equipment including sharp tools, weedwackers, and tractors.
-You are responsible for using these safely.
+- You will be working with farm tools and equipment including sharp tools, weed wackers, and tractors.
+You will be responsible for using these safely.

 - If you are not able or willing to perform specific farm tasks, you may be asked to explore reasonable alternatives that you would deploy in your own farm business.